mskbaruah25/Nbeats-with-REVIN-normalisation/README.md

 # Nbeats-with-REVIN-normalisation

+final.ipynb contains all the code used for forecasting.
+Please have a look.

+If you want to use nbeats with revin normalisation please follow the instructions:
 To use nbeats with revin normalisation download the files nbeats_revin.py and nbeats_preprocessing.py.
 With whatever data you want to use make sure to bring it into the following format: